oarko/SF-ToolsPHP/API_DOC_EN.md

 | 2 | Loading | The server is currently loading a map.
 In this state, HTTPS API is unavailable |
 | 3 | Playing | The server is running, and a save is loaded.
 Server is joinable by players |

-example:
+Example:
 | 1 Byte |
 |--|
 | 03 |

 #### ServerNetCL (unet32) (LE)
-The current version of the Change List the server is running in **_Little Endian_** format.
+>The current version of the Change List the server is running in **_Little Endian_** format.

 | 4 Bytes (hex) | Example Value (int) |
 |--|--|
 | FD 99 05 00 | 367101 |

 #### ServerFlags (unet64) (LE)
-A series of 1 bit flags for a total of 64 flags.
+>A series of 1 bit flags for a total of 64 flags.
 The first flag is to be set for modded gameplay.
 The remaining are open for custom settings.
 These may be set by other mods.
 When checking flags, it is important to remember they are in **_Little Endian_** format.

 #### NumSubStates (uint8)
-An integer representing the number of sub states
+>An integer representing the number of sub states

 | 1 Byte (hex) | Example Value (int) |
 |--|--|
 | 0A | 10|

 #### ServerSubState[] (array)
-Sub States are used to determine if any changes have occurred on the server side to Reduce the need for TCP calls.
+>Sub States are used to determine if any changes have occurred on the server side to Reduce the need for TCP calls.
+>

-The following sub states are currently defined by the vanilla dedicated server.
+>The following sub states are currently defined by the vanilla dedicated server.
 Sub states that are not known are not invalid, and should instead be silently discarded.

 | Sub State ID | Sub State Name |  Description |
 |--|---|--------|